nabii-nguyenn213/mujoco-rl-pytorch/README.md

 - `-n` : The number of processes/seeds (MPI ranks) used for parallel agent training.

 ## Description of Configuration Parameters
-The project supports both Soft Actor-Critic (SAC) and Proximal Policy Optimization (PPO).
-Some configuration parameters are shared, while others are specific to either off-policy SAC or on-policy PPO.

 | Parameter        | Description                             | Example Value   |
 | ---------------- | --------------------------------------- | --------------- |